How To Read Nutrition Labels While On Keto

 Sugars and starches find their way into all kinds of food items.
 You would be surprised.
 Sometimes there are foods that you wouldn’t expect to have carbs in them only to find out that they do.
 If you learn how to read food labels it can help you to make sure that it’s keto.

 Sometimes the labeling throws you off.
-Such as these cauliflower veggie tots.
+Such as these cauliflower veggie tots shown below.

 I saw them in the store and thought how nice to come across cauli-tots that I could keep in the freezer for a quick meal.
 They contain no potato.
 Sounds great!
 But a closer look at the food label told me that it would probably be a better idea to pass on these.